subinabid/pax/readme.md

 ### A bit about Git

 I have been using github for desktop for a  while, but decided to try the CLI instead.
 By the time you add your models, django starts generating its own files in `__pycache__` folder.
 I guess I need not add those files in `git add`.
-But everytime i use `git status`, it lists a few untracked files, which is irritating.  need to figure out how to get rid of those!
+But every time I use `git status`, it lists a few untracked files, which is irritating.
+I need to figure out how to get rid of those!